It was a muggy Saturday morning, and Devon's team was down by two points.

 "Devon, I no mo time fo' dis kine, okay?
 Go sit down on the bench!"
 Devon's father ordered, but the little boy stood his ground.

-"Put me in the game Russell Akoba," Devon growled.
+"Put me in the game, Russell Akoba," Devon growled.

 "I'm yo' fa dah!
 You no call me Russell!"
-Russell drew his hand back and was prepared to strike his son, but the boy stood there defiantly.
+Russell drew his hand back and was prepared to strike his son, but the boy stood defiantly.

 "Get outta my way, Russell," Devon's shoulder bumped his father, causing him to stumble off balance.

-So who was Shane Lucas?
+So, who was Shane Lucas?

 No comments: